aaronbenny0506-lang/live-data-quality-detective/obstacle_log.md

-**Fix:** added an explicit "inconsistent formatting" check (case-insensitive grouping to count how many values are affected) as one of the required data-quality issue types, and normalize casing on the text columns as the *first* cleaning step, before dropping duplicates — otherwise `drop_duplicates()` wouldn't catch rows that are identical except for casing.
+**Fix:** added an explicit "inconsistent formatting" check (case-insensitive grouping to count how many values are affected) as one of the required data-quality issue types, and normalize casing on the text columns as the *first* cleaning step, before dropping duplicates, otherwise `drop_duplicates()` wouldn't catch rows that are identical except for casing.

 ## 3. Deciding how to "clean" suspicious values
-Simply deleting rows with a negative price or an out-of-range rating felt too aggressive — those numbers might be typos worth reviewing rather than noise worth discarding, and dropping them silently would just be a different way of losing information.
+Simply deleting rows with a negative price or an out-of-range rating felt too aggressive, those numbers might be typos worth reviewing rather than noise worth discarding, and dropping them silently would just be a different way of losing information.